gianmarcoalberti/GmAMisc/README.md

 ## History
 `version 0.2`:
-bug fixes, improvement to the help documentation, iprovements to the README file.
+bug fixes, improvement to the help documentation, improvements to the README file.

 `version 0.1`:
 first release.